FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 <!--more-->

-The application itself will be very simple: it will let users put in their birthdays and keep this "secret" information safe for them.
-With these basics in place, you'll see how FusionAuth works and can extend the application to do whatever you need.
+The application itself is very simple: it will let users put in their birthdays and keep this "secret" information safe for them.
+With these basics in place, you'll see how FusionAuth works and how it can extend the application to do whatever you need.
 You can, as always, [skip ahead and view the code](https://github.com/fusionauth/fusionauth-example-python-django).

-## What do you need to follow this tutorial?
+## What you'll need to follow along

 We'll explain nearly everything that we use, but we expect you to have:
 -   Basic Python knowledge and a Python environment set up